VKCOM/nocolor/docs/examples_close_to_reality.md

 }
 ```

-First of all, we need to determine the colors that we need.
+First, we need to determine the colors that we need.

 We can use the `highload` color to indicate functions that are both **highly loaded** and functions that **can work under high load**.